UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson00/extras_oo.rst.txt

 - The problem domain changes at a different rate to the technology it uses.
 As developers, when a new version of the technology we use becomes available we want to make the transition as simple as possible.
-Well, designed systems allow this to happen, and good understanding of object orientation makes this even more simple.
+Well designed systems allow this to happen, and good understanding of object orientation makes this even more simple.
 - Often the teams or levels of expertise required to maintain